 📕 Paleo Indulgences

 For some, starting and sticking to a paleo diet is not a problem.
 But many starting the new lifestyle struggle to find food that has a sense of familiarity.
 You know – comfort food.

 For those people – like me – Tammy Credicott’s book Paleo Indulgences: Healthy Gluten-Free Recipes to Satisfy Your Primal Cravings hits the spot.
 She has created paleo versions of scones, muffins, quick bread, cupcakes, brownies, crackers, and so many more tempting treats that no one has an excuse for straying off the paleo path.

 The book starts off with Tammy’s introduction and explanation of why she follows a paleo/primal diet and the results that she and her family have seen as a result of their dietary changes.
 I like how in the About the Book section she writes in a down-to-earth tone.
 She is not trying to cram the paleo lifestyle down our throats.

 She further explains in the book what paleo/primal is, the do’s and don’ts, the 80/20 philosophy (basically if you are good most of the time, you can give yourself a little break every now and then and enjoy a paleo treat).
 The book also covers many of the ingredients on a paleo diet.

 At the beginning of the book is a thumbnail recipe table of contents.
 I love this part because it makes it easy to find inspiration and locate the recipes that I want to make.

 So far I have tried several of her recipes, like the Broccoli Beef pictured below, with good results.

-I love the way that she thinks and writes – she is someone who I would love to sit down and have a cup of coffee with.
+I love the way that she thinks and writes – she is someone with who I would love to sit down and have a cup of coffee.
 I could see us sitting at a table, sipping coffee and eating some of her Grain-Free Some-More-Ahh’s talking about the benefits of eating paleo dishes.